xiabc612/KaryoNet/README.md

 ## Citing KaryoNet

+If you find KaryoNet useful in your research, please consider citing:

     @article{xia2023karyonet,
       title={KaryoNet: Chromosome Recognition with End-to-End Combinatorial Optimization Network},
       author={Xia, Chao and Wang, Jiyue and Qin, Yulei and Wen, Juan and Liu, Zhaojiang and Song, Ning and Wu, Lingqian and Chen, Bing and Gu, Yun and Yang, Jie},
       journal={IEEE Transactions on Medical Imaging},
       year={2023},
       publisher={IEEE}
     }

 ## Contact